brolookatyou/brolookatyou/README.md

 - 👋 Hi, I’m @brolookatyou
 - 👀 I’m interested in ...
-Game console emulation, hacking and game and code development.
+Game console emulation, hacking and game and code development, and glitchy visuals.
 - 🌱 I’m currently learning ...
 Unity game engine and SunPlus SPG-240 assembly language in MESSUI
 - 💞️ I’m looking to collaborate on ...
 VTech V.Smile emulation.
 - 📫 How to reach me ...